zoxpx/pxdocs/content/concepts/authorization/pre-install.md

 authorization enabled.
 There are multiple ways to do this.
 One is to use [`pxctl context`](/reference/cli/authorization) on a Portworx node.
 You can then run a set of commands that confirm the token access.
-Another way is to use the REST SDK Gatway by going to `http://<node ip>:9021/sdk` or `https://<node ip>:9021/sdk` depending if TLS has been enabled for your Portworx system or not.
+Another way is to use the REST SDK Gateway by going to `http://<node ip>:9021/sdk` or `https://<node ip>:9021/sdk` depending on if TLS has been enabled for your Portworx system or not.
 Once the page has loaded, click on the `Authorize` button, and paste your token.
 You can then execute a set of APIs to confirm the token access.